craftercms/docs/source/security/crafter-cms-security.rst

 How does CrafterCMS help mitigate this risk?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* Crafter Software audits all XML reading, writing and manipulating 3rd party libraries as part of the release process.
+* CrafterCMS audits all XML reading, writing and manipulating 3rd party libraries as part of the release process.
 Those libraries are kept up-to-date per security advisories.
 * CrafterCMS disables XML external entity and DTD processing in all XML parsers in the application, as per the OWASP Cheat Sheet 'XXE Prevention'.